Hosting is big. Really big.

 This world is all new since I built a hosting provider called Ubiquity.
 I've helped dozens of other hosting founders be successful since then.
 I've also seen failures.
 Pretty much all of them happen when a brand isn't willing to evolve.

 Tactics and tricks are a bad replacement for vision and strategy.
-If your company's vision is still the same as last decade, that's is why you're failing.
+You could hire an agency like Northcutt to build your SEO and content month-by-month and we'll do it as well (or better) than anybody.
+But, if your company's vision is still the same as last decade, that's why you're failing.

 You're Probably Using The Wrong Words